mavrik83/aeroflow/README.md

 ## Code Samples

-> Admittedly, the most difficult part of this project was creating all of the necessary association while keeping the models flexible enough for future features.
+> Admittedly, the most difficult part of this project was creating all of the necessary associations while keeping the models flexible enough for future features.

 ## Installation

-> You can check out live production version of this project at [AeroFlow](https://aeroflow.herokuapp.com)
+> You can check out the live production version of this project at [AeroFlow](https://aeroflow.herokuapp.com)